 Think!Sponsorship conferences are a rich blend of networking opportunities, idea-sharing, interactive discussion and sponsorship intelligence.

-Our content agenda, timings and confirmed speakers for the next edition of the conference on the 25th April 2017 can be downloaded in full by
+Our content agenda, timings and confirmed speakers for the last edition of the conference on the 25th April 2017 can be downloaded in full by

-The 24th edition of the Think!Sponsorship conference examines how a changing social and political landscape impacts on the sector through the examination of 10 key themes.
-Our programme will be delivered through interactive and engaging sessions that stimulate ideas and discussion.
+The 24th edition of the Think!Sponsorship conference examined how a changing social and political landscape impacts on the sector through the examination of 10 key themes.

 Engagement, Experience & Rewards are becoming established cornerstones of great sponsorship programmes.
 In this session we explore this concept in more depth and consider how customer acquisition and retention are supported through meaningful sponsorship activity.